This add-on is operated by Probely

 Application owners should carefully manage the migration timing to ensure proper application function during the migration process.
 Keep in mind that scheduled scans might be affected by the migration (especially when downgrading to the Starter Plan).

-To learn more about our plans you can check out our pricing page.
-By choosing an annual billing method you save 20%, and have the option to pay by invoice.
+To learn more about our plans you can check out our listing page and scroll down to Plans & Pricing.

 heroku addons:upgrade command to migrate to a new plan.